cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-cf.md

 The details of provisioned services are provided to apps running in Cloud Foundry via an environment variable.
 This means that your application needs to know how to interpret this environment variable: thankfully, there are libraries available in many common languages that can do exactly that.

+* `cf marketplace` shows all the services that developers can automatically create
+* `cf create-service` creates a service instance, e.g. a MySQL database
+* `cf bind-service` tells the platform that an app will be accessing a service, prompting the Service Broker to generate credentials, which Cloud Foundry then provides to the app

-If you do not want to automate provisioning of services (for example, schemas a manually-configured Oracle cluster) then you can tell Cloud Foundry about User Provided Service Instances.
+If you do not want to automate provisioning of services (e.g. schema in a manually-configured Oracle cluster) then you can tell Cloud Foundry about User Provided Service Instances.
 In this case a Cloud Foundry user runs a command that stores the service's details in Cloud Foundry, meaning that an application can be provided these details via an environment variable in exactly the same way as if it had be automatically created.
 In this way apps don't need to know if their service was created by automation, or by a human.

 ## Keeping it running